mixcore/docs/documents/index.md

 ms.topic: tutorial
 uid: client-side/swastika-io/index
 ---
-# Swastika I/O
+# mixcore

-Swastika I/O is free, open source and cross-platform CMS based on ASP.NET Core (Dotnet Core).
+mixcore is free, open source and cross-platform CMS based on ASP.NET Core (Dotnet Core).
 It is built using the best and the most modern tools and languages (Visual Studio 2017, C# etc).
 Be the best and join our team!

 Btw, the word ‘swastika’ is a Sanskrit word (‘svasktika’) meaning ‘It is’, ‘Well Being’, ‘Good Existence, and ‘Good Luck’.